 Traffic management will remain in place until April 2023.
 Both eastbound lanes are open and one of the westbound lanes remains closed with a speed limit for traffic headed towards Tauranga set to 70km/h.
 The outer westbound lane will remain closed over the holiday break until Monday, 9 January 2023, due to the time and cost involved in removing the concrete barrier.

 Please be aware construction for the Rangiuru Business Park has started just beyond the electronic toll gates heading north.
-This work is unrelated, but as traffic impacts are planned in the coming week and in the new year, it provides another reason to take extra care driving through the area.
+This work is unrelated, but as traffic impacts are planned in the coming months, it provides another reason to take extra care driving through the area.

 We appreciate drivers' patience with these works and urge people to keep to the signposted speed limits for everyone’s safety.

-There may be minor traffic delays because of this work.
+There may be minor traffic delays due to these works.
 As this does not materially impact travel times, tolls will continue to apply.